Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {{site.data.alerts.end}}

 * Made improvements to Cloud Data Fabric:
-  * Enabled the creation of multiple spoke portals (up to a maximum of 32) on a single Qumulo cluster
+  * Enabled the creation of up to 32 spoke portals on a single Qumulo cluster
   * Improved file creation latency and throughput for spoke portals
   * Added the Priority Sync feature for read-write spoke portals
 * Added the Qumulo Authoritative DNS (QDNS) to Qumulo Core
+* Added support for latest Western Digital Ultrastar DC SN640 SSD firmware
+* Resolved an issue with incorrect drive types for nodes in on-premises clusters

 ## Qumulo Core 7.4.4
 {{page.varDownloadsRelnotes}}